AlohaYaValya/Content_management_and_DL_team_project/README.md

 I've found a [Medical LLaMA-13B Model](https://huggingface.co/shibing624/ziya-llama-13b-medical-merged), which can response the medical problem wonderful.

-The model needs at least 14G+ GPU memory when load by float16, 40G+ when load by float32.
+The model needs at least 14G+ GPU memory when load_in_8bit, 40G+ when load by float32.

 pip install requirements.txt -r